Ada Wong: Concept and design

 Ada and Leon's relationship is further explored in Resident Evil 4 and its "Separate Ways" minigame.
 As development of the PlayStation 2 release of the main game took longer than expected, it was decided that instead of simply porting the game from the GameCube, additional material would be added.
 Producer Masachika Kawata believed that Ada deserved "to really stand out" beyond her minimal screen time in the main campaign of Resident Evil 4, and developed "Separate Ways" as a means of further exploring the character.
 For the title screen of "Separate Ways", Ada strikes a pose inspired by the poster of the 1990 film La Femme Nikita.
 In the 2023 remake of Resident Evil 4, Ada's red side-split dress and choker from the original version of the game are replaced by a red woolly jumper and leather harness.

 Ada can be unlocked as a playable character in Resident Evil 6 after completing the game's three main campaigns.
 Executive producer Hiroyuki Kobayashi believed this enhanced Ada's ambiguity and made her scenario "more enjoyable" because "one of the themes of Ada's story is a lone spy working in secret".
 Ada's outfit, which was designed by Yōsuke Yamagata and included a red blouse and black leather pants, was inspired by a previously rejected design for the character for Resident Evil 4.

 Ada was intended to appear in Resident Evil Village (2021) as a mysterious masked figure in a plague doctor outfit who helps protagonist Ethan Winters, but she was ultimately cut from the game due to "conflicting scenarios".
+In Resident Evil Requiem (2026), director Koshi Nakanishi stated that Ada did not appear since "there weren't really many opportunities for her to appear, or rather, there weren't any scenes where it was necessary."
+Producer Masato Kumazawa also mentioned that they wanted to add a character, but they were satisfied with Leon and Federal Bureau of Investigation (FBI) agent Grace Ashcroft's story already.